EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 ?
 ~~~

 Note that the system has built in logic for handling propositions like "a file is large" and for answering questions like "which file is large?" automatically.
-By implementing the two predications we can already start processing a few phrase.
+By implementing the two predications we can already start processing a few phrases.

 To make this work, there are two words in there that the system implements automatically: "which" and "a".
 You can see this by typing `/show`.
 Perplexity will then output the MRS, tree, and other debugging information: